Biparker/CodeCollabProj/ROLES_IMPLEMENTATION.md

 ## Overview

-This document describes the comprehensive role-based access control system implemented in CodeCollab.
+This document describes the comprehensive role-based access control system implemented in CodeCollabProj.
 The system provides three distinct user roles with granular permissions and a complete admin interface for user management.

 ## Role Types